Skip to main content

 Thanks to some savvy government grants and cashback incentives from banks and mortgage lenders, the upfront costs of getting a heat pump are less than you’d think.

-The UK government's heat pump grant scheme puts £7500 towards the cost of replacing a gas boiler with a heat pump, and many of the biggest banks and mortgage lenders are offering up to £2000 cashback to eligible customers.
+The UK government's heat pump grant scheme puts up to £9,000 towards the cost of replacing a gas boiler with a heat pump, many of the biggest banks and mortgage lenders are offering up to £2000 cashback to eligible customers.

-Our typical heat pumps price is £4,460 and if you’re eligible for cashback from your bank or mortgage lender, the cost of your install could be even less.
+Our typical heat pump price is £4,459, which is lower than the national average of £5,600.
+And if you’re eligible for cashback from your bank or mortgage lender, the cost of your install could be even less.

 It's no surprise we're big fans of heat pumps.
 So much so that we decided to build our own: The Cosy.